 You should send your completed form to the Criminal Appeal Office:

 Customer Service Officer

 It’s important to know that you usually cannot restart your appeal once it’s been stopped.

 Your appeal will be heard by at least three judges.

 At the appeal hearing in the Court of Appeal, the judges will consider your appeal and listen to your case.
 Representatives from the prosecution, known as ‘the Respondent’, will present the case against you.
-Most of the time, if you are in custody, you are allowed to be present at the hearing, except where the only matter being considered the interpretation of law.
+Most of the time, if you are in custody, you are allowed to be present at the hearing, except where the only matter being considered is the interpretation of the law.
 This is known as a point of law.

 Your conviction may be overturned, or your sentence may be reduced (or both).

 Your original sentence or conviction will not change but you might have to:

 - Restart your sentence from the beginning and/or